Yannael/BigDataAnalytics_INFOH515/Docker/README.md

 # [INFO-H515 - Big Data Scalable Analytics](https://uv.ulb.ac.be/course/view.php?id=85246)
-# Docker container for the course and for Big Data Geospatial Analysis in Kafka & Spark Streaming (PySpark)
+# Docker container for Big Data Analytics with Spark (PySpark)

-## Developed by Giovanni Buroni (Dockerfile), Jacopo De Stefani (Windows fixes)

 This Dockerfile sets up a complete streaming environment on Ubuntu 20.04 for experimenting with Kafka and Spark streaming (PySpark).
 It installs